 After taking our grandkids to the zoo yesterday, I thought it might be useful to pull together some of the best resources out there to learn about animals.

 This “The Best…” list is geared more towards Intermediate English Language Learners and above.
-You can find many activities for Beginning ELL’s under Animals on my webpage.

 These sites would be useful for students who are researching for essays or reports.